nens/threedi-docs/source/d_building_w_modeller_interface.rst

                      water levels (in m MSL).
 Storage area         The ‘storage area’ style depict the storage area of the connection nodes as a ratio

                      style with a label.
-The extent of the schematization corresponds to the size of the
+The extent of the schematisation corresponds to the size of the

                      storage area of the connection node.
 The label depicts the storage area.
 ===================  ===================================================================================